tgi-io/tgi-core/README.md

 - extend spec to external stores & interfaces
 - have ask() let Attribute be optional so can do quicker ask functions
 - make Command.prototype.restart work to restart a command
+- command event for error needs to pass error along

 Standard Commands
 ---